Texas Lawyers Handling Joint Account & Property Issues During The Probate Process

-Another reason to retain an attorney for setting up joint ownership arrangements is to avoid unintended consequences.
-Too often Texas residents will set up a joint account or joint property ownership in an effort to make matters easier for caregivers.
+Another reason to retain counsel for setting up joint ownership arrangements is to avoid unintended consequences.
+Too often Texas residents will set up a joint account or the joint ownership of property in an effort to make matters easier for caregivers.
 One, for example, may place a caregiver on their bank account so the caregiver can write checks.
 Unfortunately, if this process is not completed correctly then the person added to one’s property may wind up becoming the owner upon death with the last will and testament not controlling how such assets are distributed.
 Gaining legal advice on how to handle such matters can assist with preventing such unintended consequences.

-Our Dallas attorneys regularly assist Texas residents in the creation of joint accounts and property interests in order to avoid disputes.
-At your initial consultation we will learn about your situation and will identify the best possible way for you to set up joint accounts to ensure that property passes to those for whom you wish.
-We will also ensure that your affairs are set up in a way so that property will not pass to those who are assisting in care but should not receive ongoing ownership.
+Our Dallas attorneys regularly assist Texas residents in the creation of joint accounts and property interests.
+We do so to help ensure that your assets are distributed to your heirs in accordance with your wishes.
+At your initial consultation we will identify all joint accounts and other property in order to determine what options best meet your objectives.
+We will review titles to real estate and other property as well as beneficiary designations on life insurance policies and investment accounts.
+This will help to ensure that property passes to those for whom you wish it to.
+We will also ensure that your affairs are set up in a way to avoid taking actions that may invalidate other choices you have made regarding the distribution of your estate.
 Protect your assets from probate by calling our lawyers today for assistance with setting up joint accounts and ownership arrangements.

 Dallas lawyers assisting Texas residents with establishing their joint ownership after a loved one passes

-Our lawyers also assist loved ones with establishing their joint ownership of property after one passes away.
-If a dispute arises over ownership we will file the necessary documents with the Court to ensure that process goes smoothly.
-Our Dallas attorneys will stay in regular contact with you throughout the process and take pride in their collaborative approach.
+Unfortunately, there are times when a person has not planned for jointly owned assets before they pass away.
+This can often lead to disputes over ownership between potential beneficiaries.
+Our attorneys also assist loved ones with establishing their joint ownership of property after a person passes away.
+If a dispute arises over ownership, we will file the necessary documents with the Court to ensure that process goes smoothly.
+Our Dallas lawyers will stay in regular contact with you throughout the process and take pride in providing the highest levels of customer service.
 Contact us today to schedule an initial consultation.
 Our offices also service Plano, Frisco, McKinney, Denton, Fort Worth, Garland, Irving, Austin, Houston, San Antonio, Nacogdoches, Lufkin, and Center.